How to Calculate Oral Bioavailability: A thorough look

 2. Linear-Up-Log-Down Method: This method is particularly useful when dealing with plasma concentration-time data exhibiting both linear and exponential phases.
 It involves fitting linear and logarithmic functions to different parts of the data and then integrating them to obtain the AUC.
 This method provides a more precise estimation of AUC, especially when dealing with long elimination half-lives.

 3. Non-Compartmental Analysis (NCA): NCA is a powerful technique used to analyze pharmacokinetic data without making assumptions about the underlying physiological processes.
 It directly calculates pharmacokinetic parameters, including AUC, from the raw plasma concentration-time data.
-NCA is widely used in bioavailability studies because it's robust and doesn't require complex modeling.
+NCA is widely used in bioavailability studies because it's reliable and doesn't require complex modeling.
 Software packages are commonly used for NCA.

 Factors Influencing Oral Bioavailability